Soul-Sneezer/Fractali/README.md

 # Fractals

-Simple 2D fractal creator, made in C++
-Made using the olcPixelGameEngine from Javidx9
+Simple 2D fractal creator, made in C++ using the olcPixelGameEngine from Javidx9.